Established in 2000 | Modesto, CA

 We offer two annual 12-week walking challenges to encourage and motivate participants to increase their physical activity level in their own neighborhood, at a local park, by utilizing our S.T.E.P.S.
 Safe Walking Routes, or by walking in the Vintage Faire Mall.
 During the challenge we offer motivational emails and accountability phone calls.
 At the end of the challenge we bring everyone together for an Awards brunch, where we recognize all our walkers and reward them for their miles walked.

-This program is offered twice a year in partnership with Central Valley Medical Group, The Vintage Faire Mall, and Casa de Modesto.
+This program is offered twice a year in partnership with Central Valley Medical Group, Fellowship Homes and The Vintage Faire Mall.

 S.T.E.P.S.
 Safe Walking Routes